Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 containers.
 * (optional) `name` is the name to assign to the Docker container.
 If not specified, the value of the `id` property will be used for `name`.
-This option only applies to Docker containers.
+This option will be ignored for multi-instance tasks, and this option only applies to Docker containers.
 * (optional) `labels` is an array of labels to apply to the container.
 This option only applies to Docker containers.
 * (optional) `environment_variables` are any additional task-specific